Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

     tachyon.worker.tieredstore.level{x}.dirs.path
     tachyon.worker.tieredstore.level{x}.reserved.ratio

-For example, if you wanted to configure Tachyon to have two tiers -- memory and hard disk drive -- you could use a configuration similar to:
+For example, if you wanted to configure Alluxio to have two tiers -- memory and hard disk drive -- you could use a configuration similar to:

     tachyon.worker.tieredstore.levels=2